2006 Thai coup d'état: Southern border provinces

-Thailand's southern Muslims, who widely despised ousted Premier Thaksin Shinawatra, said they hoped Muslim army commander and junta head General Sonthi Boonyaratglin would hold peace talks with separatist insurgents.
+Thailand's southern Muslims, who widely despised ousted Thaksin, said they hoped Muslim army commander and junta head General Sonthi Boonyaratglin would hold peace talks with separatist insurgents.
 Before the coup, Sonthi had suggested negotiations with insurgents, to much government criticism.
 However, up until 16 September, the army admitted it didn't know whom to negotiate with.

 After a brief lull, violence resumed two days after the coup, when two villagers were shot in Yala.
 On 23 September four policemen were injured in a bus stop bombing on a road to be travelled by Crown Prince Vajiralongkorn later that afternoon.
 Then on 25 September, two police stations and a military outpost were attacked by 30 gunmen in a coordinated series of attacks.

-Karen refugees Myanmar/Thailand border

-The secretary-general of the insurgent Karen Nation Union Mahn Sha told The Irrawaddy that he believed Surayud will honor his word to return power to the people, and steer the country in the right direction.
-Many Burmese refugees will have fond memory of Surayud who, as army chief under Chuan Leekpai's Democrat government in 1998, endorsed a policy of not pushing back refugees who fled from war and persecution in Burma.
-"He understands the nature of democratic groups," Mahn Sha said.
-The Karen leader thought that "[Surayud] was highly regarded among other Burmese pro-democracy groups because of his integrity and professionalism in the army.
-He is a good soldier who sympathizes with refugees from Burma," said Mahn Sha adding hoping that Surayud would not have a "one sided view" towards Burmese politics not based on business considerations.

 International reactions

 Diplomatic reactions

-The reactions to the coup outside Thailand were generally negative.
+Reactions to the coup outside Thailand were generally negative.
 Many organizations and countries expressed their concern about the situation and hoped for a peaceful resolution.
 Some countries advised recent travelers to Thailand to be alert due to safety concerns.
 International government statements concerning the coup ranged from harsh denunciations to non-interference.

 The United States said "There's no justification for a military coup in Thailand or in anyplace else, and we certainly are extremely disappointed by this action."
 It later noted that it would like to see elections held earlier than the one-year timetable set by the coup leaders.
 The United States later cut off US$24 million in military aid although funding for humanitarian purposes would continue.

 United Nations Secretary-General Kofi Annan noted that "I don't have the details but this is not a practice to be encouraged."
 He also said, "As the African Union, for example, has indicated, they do not support those who come to power through the barrel of a gun."
 The UN High Commissioner for Human Rights later noted that the coup contravened human rights conventions and urged the junta to "ensure respect for human rights and fundamental freedoms and reinstate the country's human rights commission."